How to Create an Affidavit of Heirship

 Probate Court

 If the will was not admitted to probate, skip this section.
-If the Decedent left a will and it was admitted to probate, next enter in the relevant details related to the probate court.
-Probate court is the court that administers the Decedent's will and disburses his or her property to the intended beneficiaries.
+If the decedent left a will and it was admitted to probate, next enter in the relevant details related to the probate court.
+Probate court is the court that administers the decedent’s will and disburses his or her property to the intended beneficiaries.
 The case number and other information requested can usually be located on any of the formal probate court documents.

 Appointed Representative

-You will then indicate if an administrator or personal representative has been appointed to help administer the Decedent's estate.
-This question applies whether or not the Decedent left a will since these may be court appointed if not already appointed in a will.
-If one has been appointed, enter his or her name and address.
+You will then indicate if an administrator or personal representative has been appointed to help administer the decedent's estate.
+The appointed representative is responsible for managing the decedent's estate, including handling assets and addressing any outstanding obligations.
+This question applies whether or not the decedent left a will, since these may be court appointed if not already appointed in a will.
+If the decedent's estate has debts or complex assets, formal administration through probate court is generally required to ensure debts are paid correctly and assets are properly managed.

-Spouses, Children, and Other Heirs
+Spouse, Children, and Other Heirs

-• registered domestic partners, and
+registered domestic partner, and

 Real Estate and Personal Property